-To test the accuracy of our seizure detection algorithm we collaborated with top hospitals to collect clinically labelled seizure data using EEG (v-EEG), consisting of 192 recordings taken from 53 patients wearing an Empatica E3 or E4 wrist sensor recording EDA and accelerometer data.
+We are constantly validating and improving our algorithm, to test its accuracy we collaborated with top hospitals to collect clinically labelled seizure data using EEG (v-EEG).
+The data consisted of 192 recordings taken from 53 patients wearing an Empatica E3 or E4 wrist sensor recording EDA and accelerometer data.

-The data were analyzed off-line using proprietary software (Empatica, Inc.).
-The algorithm tested achieved a seizure detection rate for GTC of 100% on 12 new seizures, while maintaining a false alarm rate of approximately one per day on average over 164 days.
+The data were analyzed using our software (Empatica, Inc.).
+The algorithm tested achieved a seizure detection rate for GTC (general tonic-clonic) of 100% on 12 seizures, while maintaining a false alarm rate of approximately one per day over 164 days.
 We presented these findings at the Partners Against Mortality in Epilepsy (PAME) Meeting in Virginia on June 23-26, 2016.